Pricing Barrier Options with DeepBSDEs: Problem Setup and Forward-Backward SDEs

-Equations (\ref{xprocess}) and (\ref{yzprocess}) together describe the dynamics of solution $u(t,x)$ of PDE (\ref{semilinparabolicpde}) within the framework of FBSDE.
 So, instead of solving a PDE (\ref{semilinparabolicpde}) for $u$, we can solve the FBSDE (\ref{yzprocess}) by finding stochastic processes $Y_t$ and $\pi_t$.
 Instead of finding a process $\pi_t$ we can also try to find a function $\pi(t,x)$ (or different functions for different $t$) such that $\pi_t=\pi(t,X_t)$, as inspired by the expression for $\pi_t$ given above.

-Notice that the FBSDE as written in (\ref{xprocess}) and (\ref{yzprocess}) can be more general than the original PDE.
-For instance, the terminal condition could be a random variable rather than a function, depending on the path of $X_t$ rather than just the final value.
-Then, solution functions $u$ and portfolio functions $\pi$ would also have more general forms and more arguments and might also depend on additional processes that capture the path-dependency of the terminal condition.
+Notice that however the FBSDE formulation as written in (\ref{xprocess}) and (\ref{yzprocess}) is more general than the original PDE.
+For instance, the terminal condition can be a random variable $G_T$ measurable as of $\mathcal{F}_T$, depending on the paths of $X_t$ and $W_t$, rather than a function of just the final value $X_T$.
+Then, solution functions $u$ and portfolio functions $\pi$ would potentially also have more general forms and more arguments and might also depend on the state of additional processes that capture the path-dependency of the terminal condition and allow the replication or risk management of the same.
+There is no straightforward way to give equivalent PDE formulations at this level of generality, in fact there might not exist a straightforward one.

 The above relation between PDE and FBSDE can be illustrated explicitly, for instance in the case of risk-neutral valuation of simple derivatives which obey the Black-Scholes-Merton equation